By Johnny Chan · UI/UX Designer, Hong Kong

 Skills in plain language

-MCP for designers
+MCP for design-adjacent work

 Let's work together